klovercloud/odoo-example/README.md

 - Do not create any database for odoo
 ####
 **Application**
+- Modify the odoo.conf file based on your needs.
-- On-board this repository as Application
+- On-board this repository as Application.
 - Assign minimum 1vCPU and 2.75GB RAM
-- Persistent Volume is required (Min 10 GB)
+- Persistent Volume is required (Min 5 GB)
 - The following paths should be in the Volume Mount paths
 ```
 /var/lib/odoo